Flyingfish812/p2myth/docs/Event/Felix-Felicis.md

 <img src="/ships/ship_7.png" style={{zoom:0.25}}/>

-- If the ship you choose **ONLY** have main weapon to make damage, you will get -15s (not include Stun EMP, Reflex EMP, Ion Cannon, consider community missions have very few lasers, we treat Personal Shield as non damage ability).
+- **Main Weapon Challenge**: If the ship you choose **ONLY** have main weapon to make damage, you will get -15s (not include Stun EMP, Reflex EMP, Ion Cannon (Note).
+Considering that community missions have very few lasers, we treat Personal Shield as non damage ability).

     > The ship catalog section of this site (the "All ships" page) distinguishes between the attributes of Aura and Zen with colors.
-In short, if the ship you use has both a green Aura and a green Zen, then you can benefit from this time reduction bonus.
+In short, if the ship you use has both a green Aura and a green Zen, then you can benefit from this time reduction bonus (Attention to exceptions below).
     >
-    > Our criterion is the ship recorded on the leaderboard.
-If the ship you are using has a red skill, but you have not used it in any wave, we will also not provide this bonus.
+    > **(Note)** Ulted Stun EMP, Reflex EMP, Ion Cannon will deal extra damage.
+If you use these types of ship, even if you never used the skill for once, you cannot have the time reduction buff.
+But in other words, un-ulted green skills can surely benefit the buff.
+(Whether offering a video of main-weapon-only run is available is still under discussion)

 - If the ship you use is not fully upgraded, we will provide you with additional time reduction buffs based on the upgrading status of the ship.